Parent Boost Visitor Visa

 Applicants must meet 1 of the following financial criteria:

-the sponsor earns at least the New Zealand median wage (or 1.5 times the median wage for joint sponsors) to sponsor 1 parent, with the amount increasing by 0.5 times the median wage for additional parents being sponsored, or
+the sponsor earns at least the New Zealand median wage (as published by Immigration New Zealand from time to time) to sponsor 1 parent or 1.5 times the median wage for joint sponsors, with the amount increasing by 0.5 times the median wage for additional parents being sponsored, or

 the parent(s) have a personal income equivalent to New Zealand Superannuation currently NZD $32,611.28 gross per annum for a single parent and NZD $49,552.88 for a couple, or